hammerheim-game/hammerheim-rules/8-scenarios.md

 move as described above.
 In addition, their Weapon Skill is halved (rounding fractions up), and they may not shoot or cast spells.
 After the alarm is sounded, the sentries may move and attack freely.
-In addition, the defender may be able to bring on reinforcements as described below.
 The alarm can be sounded in a number of ways:
 Spotting: Roll 2d6 at the end of the defender's turn; this, plus an individual model's detection range (the range used to detect Hidden models; usually their Initiative value), is the